Skip to content

 Why automated lending governance is less about the model and more about decision lineage, human review and proof.

-Regulated fintech credit decisioning
+Regulated lending · credit decisioning

 White paper

-Version 1.0April 2026
+Version 1.1April 2026

 The AI Governance Execution Gap